-By means of a tripartite agreement, a package of measures to save jobs and organisations was agreed on 24th march 2020.
-This was the third but most significant package of measures announced by the Government.
+Through a tripartite agreement, a package of measures to save jobs and organisations was agreed on 24 March 2020.
+This was the third and most significant package of measures announced by the government.
 Following this agreement, social partners remained in direct contact with the government highlighting their proposals of what was felt was still necessary to save the Maltese economy and jobs.
 In view of this, on the 8 June 2020, the government announced a 'mini budget' to help the Maltese economy to recover from the effects of the COVID-19 pandemic.
-Essentially, this was the fourth package of measures announced by the government.
+This was the fourth package of measures announced by the government.
 The current measure formed part of this package.
 The measure is administered by the Malta Enterprise.

-The fourth package of measures, of which the current measure formed part of, received public support from an array of social partners.
+The fourth package of measures, of which the current measure is part of, received public support from an array of social partners.
 Those positive and vocal about it were primarily business associations, including the Chamber of Commerce, the Chamber of SMEs, the Malta Employers' Association, the Malta Hotels and Restaurants Association, and the Association of Catering Establishments.
+Also, the General Workers' Union supported the package.
 The feedback on the overall package from unions was more mixed; The Union Ħaddiema Magħqudin (UHM) Voice of the Workers argued that only 6% of €900 million mini-budget will end up benefiting workers directly.
-Conversely, the General Workers' Union supported the package.

-In May 2021, the Malta Chamber, an Employers' Association, highlighted that the extension of the Tax Credit Certificates, issued through the Micro-Invest Scheme until 2026, was a positive step, as it allowed organisations to use pre-pandemic tax credits that cannot be availed of before businesses become profitable again.
+In May 2021, the Malta Chamber, an Employers' Association, highlighted that the extension of the Tax Credit Certificates, issued through the Microinvest Scheme until 2026, was a positive step because it allowed organisations to use pre-pandemic tax credits that cannot be availed of before businesses become profitable again.